salekinsirajus/qiskit_quantum_circuit_debugger/README.md

 - Research and experiments with pure hawrdware approach - Palvit
 - Experiments and implementation with simulator approach - Shawn
 - Benchmakring, experiments, and final reports - Harsh

+## Progress Made (Round 2)
+- Synthesized a new circuit based on a unitary matrix and run it on a real hardware.
+- Assessed the importance of phase date in synthesizing a circuit from breakpoint
+- Investigated different methods of generating unitary matrices

 ## Timeline (Detailed & Revised)
 - Confirm whether and under what condition we can generate a unitary from a